dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 **auth** - verifies user’s identity.
 **map** - converts this identity to some dCache user.
-**account ** -checks if the user is allowed to use dCache right now.
-Finally, **session** adds some additional infor- mation.
+**account** -checks if the user is allowed to use dCache right now.
+Finally, **session** adds some additional information.

 Second column describes how to handel errors.
 There are three different options: **optional, sufficient and requisite**.

-the third column defines plugins that should be used.
+The third column defines plugins that should be used.
+In order to serve different needs, gPlazma utilises plug-ins as back-end for its tasks and services.

 In this example the configuration tells that the user identity verification is optional and the verification process in case of the failer should continue to the next step.
-This configuration tells gPlazma to use the ***xo5** plugin used to extracts X.509 certificate chains from the credentials of a user to be used by other plug-ins. **voms** can be used to verify X.509 credentialsr and  ...**htpasswd** plugin to check any passwords.
+This configuration tells gPlazma to use the **x509** plugin used to extracts X.509 certificate chains from the credentials of a user to be used by other plug-ins. **voms** can be used to verify X.509 credentialsr and **htpasswd** plugin to check any passwords.